prodo-dev/plz/README.md

 k: 0.54
 Best model so far!
 Saving
 k: 0.5344
+[...]
 ```

 You can see that the command:

 - captures the files in your current directory.
 A snapshot of your code is built
-and stored in your infrastructure, so you can retrieve the code used to run
+and stored in your infrastructure, so that you can retrieve the code used to run
 your job in the future (yes, you can specify files to be ignored, and you do
 so in the `plz.config.json`)
-- captures input data and uploads it.
-If you run another execution with the same
+- captures input data (as specified in the config) and uploads it.
+If you run
-input data, it will avoid uploading the data for a second time
+another execution with the same input data, it will avoid uploading the data
+for a second time (based on timestamps and hashes)
 - starts an AWS instance, and waits until it's ready (or just runs the
 execution locally depending on the configuration)
-- streams the logs the same as if you were running the program (for instance,
+- streams the logs the same as if you were running your program directly
-`python main.py`) directly

 You can be patient and wait until it works, but you can also hit `Ctrl-C` and
 stop the program early: